ugoogalizer/osm/README.md

 sudo chown renderaccount data
 scripts/get-external-data.py
 #Note this takes a very long time (10's of minutes) as it downloads large volumes of data, and you can see it slowly populate the "~/openstreetmap-carto-5.3.1/data" directory

+#TODO - update the external-data.yaml to repoint this data at a local repo of them
 ```